timsutton/homebrew-python-vendoring-scripts/README.md

 Currently there are two scripts, which each have a hardcoded list of formulae or PyPi package names.
 These lists should contain the full list of formulae/packages to be vendored.

+If you need to modify the formulae/pypi package lists, edit the lists in the scripts directly.

 The scripts can be run out of this repo checkout, and assume you have homebrew-core tapped.

 ### Remove excluded PyPi packages from formula mappings